VijeshVS/AyuConnect/README.md

 ## Our Solution

-We aim to leverage technology to deliver healthcare advice and support to underprivileged communities in India.
-By creating a dynamic and interactive platform, we can bridge the gap between patients and healthcare professionals, ensuring timely access to essential healthcare information and services.
+We aim to create a website that will use AI with our custom RAG model to understand the problems of the patient and understand what hes suffering from.
+Then the AI would generate a concise summary of the patient, that any doctor can quickly review(summaries enable the doctor to accelerate disgnosis of the patient by a factor of 10-20x). then the doctor can approve the summary and write the prescription for the patient, which the patient can then see and buy the medicines.
+Future scope of this project would also help the patient find them pharmacy nearest to them.

 ## Key Features